Bolivia extends closure of borders, declares health emergency for coronavirus

-LA PAZ (Reuters) - Bolivia declared a national health emergency and extended its border lockdown on Wednesday, as the government seeks to contain the spread of the coronavirus.
+LA PAZ, March 25 (Reuters) - Bolivia declared a national health emergency and extended its border lockdown on Wednesday, as the government seeks to contain the spread of the coronavirus.

 Interim President Jeanine Anez said in a public address that the border closure was extended to April 15 from March 31 previously.
 Anez said no one will be able to enter or exit Bolivia during that time.